 It is important to make sure that the foil screens of any data cables are connected to ground at one end to enable the screens to be effective.
-Always connect the shield to a ground pin and not to the connector body.

 Connection to a Panastereo Sound Processor

 The RC140 should be connected to a CSP3200, CSP4200 or CSP1200 sound processor using a standard 9 pin serial cable.
 Only pins 2, 3 and 5 are used.
 The cable connects to one of the D9 sockets at the back of the RC140 panel marked "EXT.
 EQUIPMENT CONTROL".
 The other end of the cable connects to the D9 socket at the back of the Panastereo Processor marked "SERIAL AUTOMATION INTERFACE".
 DO NOT connect the cable to the Remote Control connector.